MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/index.md

 ---
 title: Security and identity
-description: This article provides an index of development features that are related to security and identity scenarios in Windows apps. ms.topic: article ms.date: 07/12/2024
+description: This article provides an index of development features that are related to security and identity scenarios in Windows apps. ms.topic: overview ms.date: 08/05/2024
+#customer intent: As a Windows developers, I want to learn to use security and identity features available to Windows apps so that I can build more secure apps.
 ---

 # Security and identity

 This article provides an index of development features that are related to scenarios involving security and identity in Windows apps.

-> [!NOTE]
-> The [Windows App SDK](../../windows-app-sdk/index.md) currently does not provide APIs related to security and identity scenarios.

 ## Windows OS features

 Windows 10 and later OS releases provide a wide variety of APIs related to graphics scenarios for apps.
 These features are available via a combination of WinRT and Win32 (C++ and COM) APIs provided by the [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk).

+> [!NOTE]
+> The [Windows App SDK](../../windows-app-sdk/index.md) currently does not provide APIs related to security and identity scenarios.

 ### WinRT APIs